-• Best Environmental and Society Plan -- The Guideline states in Section 10.3 that:

-'You should present in your WRMP a programme that represents a 'Best Environment and society' programme in your programme appraisal.
-The 'best environment and society' programme should be one that is formed using this guidance and therefore takes into account the Strategic Environmental Assessment, Habitats Regulations Assessment, Biodiversity Net Gain and Natural capital where appropriate...You should explain in your plan how you have considered your Best Environment programme, as part of your programme appraisal, and what influence it has had on your preferred programme.
+Best Environmental and Society Plan - The Guideline states in Section 10.3 that: You should present in your WRMP a programme that represents a 'Best Environment and society' programme in your programme appraisal.
+The 'best environment and society' programme should be one that is formed using this guidance and therefore takes into account the Strategic Environmental Assessment, Habitats Regulations Assessment, Biodiversity Net Gain and Natural capital where appropriate...
+You should explain in your plan how you have considered your Best Environment programme, as part of your programme appraisal, and what influence it has had on your preferred programme.

-This programme meets all the legal / regulatory requirements, policy expectations and objectives of the plan.
+This programme meets all the legal/regulatory requirements, policy expectations and objectives of the plan.
 It is therefore a reasonable alternative and was progressed for consideration through the SEA process

-- 9.203 It is important to remember that a significant number of investment model runs were carried out by WRSE as part of programme appraisal, and as a result there could be any number of different permutations of schemes that could form alternative programmes.
+- 9.218 It is important to remember that a significant number of investment model runs were carried out by WRSE as part of programme appraisal, and as a result there could be any number of different permutations of schemes that could form alternative programmes.
 However, not all alternative programme runs will be 'reasonable alternatives' and therefore need to be considered within the SEA process.
 These programmes will not necessarily be deliverable or desirable across a number of factors including carbon impact, cost and customer acceptability, nor may they align with WRSE's policy positions.
-The three alternative programmes outlined above are in line with the emerging regional context and address the key choices for Thames Water across the planning horizon. - 9.204 It is worth noting that the SEA cumulative assessment undertaken at both regional and company (TW) level has been carried out for Situation 4 of each of the plans described above.
+The three alternative programmes outlined above are in line with the emerging regional context and address the key choices for Thames Water across the planning horizon. - 9.219 It is worth noting that the SEA cumulative assessment undertaken at both regional and company (TW) level has been carried out for Situation 1, 4 and 8 of the BVP and Situation 4 of the alternative plans described above.
 As described in Section 10, there are nine situations for each plan, with the same supply-demand balance pathway considered per plan.
-We will be undertaking cumulative effects assessments for further situations as part of the final WRMP24, as deemed necessary to determine the best value final plan.
+Further details on the features of these pathways can be found in Appendix B and Section 10.

-The Environmental and Social impact of our preferred plan and its alternatives
+The Environmental and Social impact of our best value plan and its alternatives